rdelgadov/object_detector_app/README.md

 # Object-Detector-App

 A real-time object recognition application using [Google's TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/object_detection) and [OpenCV](http://opencv.org/).
+This fork is center in using the Object-detector-app with ROS image to take actions if detect a human.

 ## Getting Started
 1. `conda env create -f environment.yml`